I often hear my students or the seamstresses around me say:

 Do you use it a little, a lot, passionately, madly, or not at all?

-Alright, I'll leave you now, I have a sweatshirt to finish!
+Alright, I’m off, I have a sweatshirt to finish!

 Get your needles ready!